ChuongNg1996/jetbot-ros-speech-control/README.md

    cd ..
    catkin_make
    ```
 * If microphone is used, install PyAudio.
 PortAudio is be needed.
-On terminal:
    ```sh
    sudo apt-get install portaudio19-dev pip install PyAudio